- £837 per week

 These four beautifully refurbished cottages are set in the extensive mature and secure gardens and grounds of the 16th century Grade II listed Pilgrims House, which was once the farmhouse of Bromholm Priory.
 A track behind the properties leads to the sandy beach.
 See further cottage details and 360 degree views on www.pilgrimsholidaycottages.co.uk Shop/Pub: 0.5 miles

 Gardens: Each cottage has its own private area with table, chairs and gas barbecue.
-There is shared use of the extensive gardens with a summerhouse, outdoor chess set and swingball.
+There is shared use of the extensive gardens, outdoor chess set, seesaw and trampoline.

 There is no lifeguard, so an adult must supervise children at all times and nobody can use the pool area on their own.